-Six dead after strong quake strikes near Indonesia's Ambon
+Strong quake near Indonesia's Ambon kills at least 20

 “Children are off school now, the city is quiet because everyone has evacuated.
 Although there is information that there will be no tsunami, people are still afraid.”

-Wibowo reiterated that a tsunami had been ruled out and urged residents to remain calm but alert for any aftershocks.

-Indonesia’s geophysics agency reported a number of tremors following the main quake, including one of magnitude 5.6.
+Indonesia’s geophysics agency reported a number of aftershocks, including one of magnitude 5.6.

 Video images on social media showed plaster and rubble scattered on floors and chairs in the Al Anshor Islamic boarding school, but a witness said no injuries were reported there.